 OBA StudyShare is the way to help you focus on studying, time management and personal productivity.

-You study in a shared space at OBA, the Amsterdam Central Library.
+Study in a shared space at OBA Oosterdok (the central library).
 Mobile phones are switched off or can be handed in.
 There is a supervisor at the front.
-The 3-hour studying blocks consist of 3 x 45 minutes and two scheduled 15-minute breaks, announced by a bell.
+The 3-hour study blocks consist of 3 x 45 minutes and two scheduled 15-minute breaks, announced by a bell.
 A complete block is followed by a 45-minute lunch break.
-You can take part in two blocks a day: from 10.15 a.m. – 1 p.m. and from 1.45 p.m. – 4.30 p.m.
+You can take part in two blocks a day: from 10:15 to 13:00, and from 13:45 to 16:30.

 OBA StudyShare is free.
-Get your free ticket at the OBA’s central hall counter (open from 10 a.m.) before the start of the first block.
-Hand your ticket to the supervisor before the block starts.
+Get your free ticket at the OBA Oosterdok’s customer service desk on the ground floor (open from 10:00) before the start of the first block.
+Hand over your ticket to the supervisor before the block starts.

-If the block has been fully booked, you are welcome to find yourself another study desk in our Central Library.
-There is usually enough room on every floor.
+If the block has been fully booked, you are welcome to find yourself another study desk at OBA Oosterdok (central library).
+There is usually enough space for studying on every floor.

 Please e-mail your questions, reactions or remarks to: email@example.com